GET THE ACE NEWSLETTER

 Carnivores in the Ecosystem

-Predator Conservation and Society
+Predator Conservation and the Community

-Kruger National Park – Observing predators in the field
+Kruger National Park – Observing Predators in the Field

 You will head out on a full day guided safari in the Kruger National Park to (hopefully!) observe African predators in their natural habitat.